 Barkus’ work is in the collections of the Art Institute of Chicago, Illinois; Center for the Study of Political Graphics, Getty Research Institute, and UCLA in Los Angeles, California; Franklin Furnace Collection at the Museum of Modern Art in New York City; Indiana-Purdue University in Fort Wayne, Indiana; and Yale University Art Museum, New Haven, Connecticut, Long Beach Museum of Art, National Museum of Women in the Arts, among others.

 Her work has been reviewed in numerous catalogues and periodicals including The Los Angeles Times and Artweek.
-Some of the books featuring her work are Crossing Over: Feminism and Art of Social Concern by Arlene Raven; Other Visions, Other Voices by Paul Von Blum with a forward by Lucy Lippard; Artists’ Books: A Critical Anthology and Sourcebook by The Visual Studies Workshop; and, most recently, From Site to Vision: the Woman’s Building in Contemporary Culture, edited by Sondra Hale and Terry Wolverton, and most recently, from the University of California Press: American Artists Against War 1935—2010 by David McCarthy.
+Some of the books featuring her work are Crossing Over: Feminism and Art of Social Concern by Arlene Raven; Other Visions, Other Voices by Paul Von Blum with a forward by Lucy Lippard; Artists’ Books: A Critical Anthology and Sourcebook by The Visual Studies Workshop; From Site to Vision: the Woman’s Building in Contemporary Culture, edited by Sondra Hale and Terry Wolverton, and most recently, from the University of California Press: American Artists Against War 1935—2010 by David McCarthy.

 Barkus has received grants from the City of Los Angeles, Women’s Studio Workshop, and New York State Arts Council.